Geocaching - The Official Global GPS Cache Hunt Site

 The Whereigo adventure leads you to a final physical geocache box.
 You need to sign the logbook in this in order to claim a find on GC.com and you can also log the completion of the cartridge on Wherigo.com if you like.

-You are looking for a painted, magnetic Eclipse tin, holding a log and a small pen.
+You are looking for a painted, screw-top 5" x 1" plastic cylinder, holding a log and a pen.
 A very specific spoiler photo is included at the end of this Whereigo adventure, but you will need another code to reveal it.
-If you are on-site and desperate, you may need to "phone-a-friend" to get my mobile number!
+Note that one part of the spoiler photo (one of the current display paintings) will be out of date.
+If you are on-site and desperate, you may need to phone a previous finder or "phone-a-friend" to get my mobile number!

 Please be extremely stealthy at the final location as this area can be very busy at times.
 If you resort to the spoiler photo you will see that it should be possible to retrieve and return the cache without compromising its location.